Max Muncy Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 13th in the league.

-- The Red Sox have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

+- Red Sox pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Crawford makes the start for the Red Sox, his 17th of the season.
-He is 6-6 with a 3.56 ERA and 94 strikeouts in 96 2/3 innings pitched.
+- Paxton makes the start for the Red Sox, his 18th of the season.
+He is 7-4 with a 3.79 ERA and 97 strikeouts in 90 1/3 innings pitched.

-- In his last appearance on Saturday against the New York Yankees, the righty tossed six innings, giving up one earned run while surrendering one hit.
+- The lefty last appeared on Tuesday against the Houston Astros, when he went four innings, allowing six earned runs while giving up nine hits.

-- The 27-year-old has amassed an ERA of 3.56, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opponents are batting .223 against him.
+- The 34-year-old has put up a 3.79 ERA and 9.7 strikeouts per nine innings across 17 games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.